kurtoian13/Edge-Ledger/README.md

 Download or clone and customize to your projects style.

-Jquery and javascript are on the index.html file, you can put them in another file and link it.
+For simplicity and learning I put the Jquery and javascript on the index.html file, you can put them in another file and link it.
 I just used it as an example for myself.